K\"ahler-Einstein metrics on families of Fano varieties: Introduction

 \end{bigprop}

 We denoted by $\E_t$ the Monge--Amp\`ere energy functional on the fibre $X_t$ with respect to $\om_t$.
-Let us stress that the Monge--Amp\`ere operator is not continuous along a $L^1$-convergent sequence (cf. \cite{Lelong_1983}).
-On a fixed variety, the upper semi-continuity of Monge--Amp\`ere energy is a consequence of the monotonicity of $\E$ and an envelope argument.
-However, in the family setting, several difficulties appear in comparing functions on different fibres, varying complex structures, and singularities.
+Let us stress that the Monge--Amp\`ere operator is not continuous along an $L^1$-convergent sequence (cf. \cite{Lelong_1983}).
+On a fixed variety, the upper semi-continuity of Monge--Amp\`ere energy is a consequence of the monotonicity of $\E$ and an envelope argument (see e.g. \cite[Prop.~10.19]{GZbook}).
+However, in the family setting, several difficulties appear in comparing functions on different fibres, varying complex structures and singularities.
 The proof consists in constructing and studying well-behaved algebraic approximations by the Bergman kernels of the line bundle, and then controlling the difference between algebraic approximations and the original sequence.

-The second element is a Demailly--Koll\'ar type result along sequences of functions in the class of full Monge--Amp\`ere potentials (class $\CE$, see Section~\ref{sec:prelim} for the definition) converging in families:
+The second element is a Demailly--Koll\'ar type result along sequences of functions in the class of full Monge--Amp\`ere potentials (class $\CE$, see Section~\ref{sec:prelim} for the definition) converging in families (see Proposition~\ref{prop:Demailly_Kollar_family}):